 Remember that the license summary simply shows whether you can use the content.
 You still need to adhere to fair dealing amounts to guide your use of 'how much' content, for example one chapter or up to 10% of a book, or one article per issue of a journal.

-You want to use the following article as assigned reading, and want to upload the PDF of the article to LEARN:
+You want to use the following article as assigned reading, and want to upload the PDF of the article to LEARN or Perusall:

 Lustig, R., Schmidt, L. & Brindis, C. The toxic truth about sugar.
 Nature 482, 27–29 (2012) doi:10.1038/482027a

 Once you've located the article or journal in the catalogue, click on the entry.